-The interests of Ecstall, Silver Standard and Great Plains in the Acquired Claims were ultimately assigned to Falconbridge Limited (now Xstrata plc, "Xstrata"), Teck Corporation ("Teck") and Norcen Energy Resources Limited ("Norcen").
+The interests of Ecstall, Silver Standard and Great Plains in the Acquired Claims were ultimately assigned to Falconbridge Limited (now Xstrata Canada Corporation, "Xstrata"), Teck Corporation ("Teck") and Norcen Energy Resources Limited ("Norcen").

 In January 1994 ABML purchased a 60% interest in the Acquired Claims from Falconbridge Limited (now Xstrata) and a 20% interest in the Acquired Claims from Norcen.
 Xstrata retained a 1.8% net smelter return royalty in the Acquired Claims, which can be reduced to 1% in consideration of a \$1 million payment prior to commencement of commercial production.
-The purchase agreement with Norcen provided for the payment of additional consideration to Norcen prior to commencement of commercial production in the form of 150,000 free trading common shares of ABML.
+The purchase agreement with Norcen provided for the payment of additional consideration to Norcen prior to commencement of 150,000 free trading common shares of ABML.